Snaacky/thewiki/docs/hidden/rules.md

 ### What are those strings of numbers I keep seeing?

-Torrent releases from nyaa are referenced by their ID in a similar vein to nHentai releases, think 177013 for example.
+Torrent releases from Nyaa are referenced by their ID in a similar vein to nHentai releases, think 177013 for example.
 You can find the torrent's release ID at the end of the page's URL.

 They are used liked this: `nyaa.si/view/177013`